Pavol Lisý: Go career

-Pavol Lisý started playing go at the age of 5.
+Lisý started playing go at the age of 5.
 At the age of 6, he finished his first tournament at the 2001 European Children's Championship with six wins out of six games.
 He studied go at home and later was taught by Miroslav Poilak 3d once a week.
-In 2009, he received a scholarship provided to 10 promising young players from 10 countries to study go for 3 months at the Kings Baduk School in the mountains near Beijing.
+In 2009, he received a scholarship provided to 10 promising young players from 10 countries to study go for 3 months at the King's Baduk School in the mountains near Beijing.
 He subsequently studied in Korea under the supervision of professional players Kim Sung-Rae 8p, Kim Seong-Ryong 9p and Hong Seul-Ki 7d.
 Lisý was promoted to amateur 6-dan in 2012, one year later he was promoted to 7-dan amateur.

 In 2014, Lisý became the first professional player certified by the European Go Federation after taking first place in the Pro Qualification Tournament in 2014.
 He was promoted to a 2-dan professional in 2018.